arkrish1993/zen-dental-studio/README.md

 # zen-dental-studio
-A new take on the homepage of 'Zen Dental Studio' website.
+A subtle retake on the homepage of 'Zen Dental Studio' website.